aavillanueva6/codeQuiz/README.md

 - Animation creation in CSS
   - generation of custom animations
   - adding animations dynamically using Web API
+- Use of local storage for tracking data across page refreshes
+  - high score list is an array.
+It is stored in and retrieved from localStorage using JSON.

 ## Deployed Site